-Composite lake water samples for analyses of total nitrogen were collected on July 18, July 26, August 9, August 14, and August 28, 2018.
-The analytical results of these samples are presented in Figure 5.
-As indicated, the minimum total nitrogen concentration of 0.59 mg/L was noted in sample collected on July 18, 2018 which increased to a maximum concentration of 3.84 mg/L in a sample collected on August 9, 2018.
-However, the total nitrogen concentration declined again to 1.39 mg/L in a sample collected on August 14, 2018.

-Nitrogen concentrations in the composite samples collected from the lake in 2018 had an average of 1.70 mg/L of total nitrogen which exceeded the applicable regulatory guidelines.
-The average total nitrogen indicates that the East Basin of Lac La Biche Lake is Hypereutrophic (excessive productivity, nutrients, and algae growth) based on total nitrogen from composite samples.
+Composite lake water samples for analyses of total nitrogen were collected on May 28, June 24, and August 18, 2020.
+The analytical results of these samples are presented in Figure 5 below.
+As indicated, the minimum total nitrogen concentration of 0.70 mg/L was noted in sample collected on May 28, 2020 and the maximum concentration of 2.13 mg/L was observed in a sample collected on August 18, 2020.
+Nitrogen concentrations in the composite samples collected from the lake in 2020 had an average of 1.33 mg/L of total nitrogen which exceeded the applicable regulatory guidelines.

-Figure 5: Total nitrogen from composite samples in East Basin of LLB Lake - 2018
+Figure 5: Total nitrogen from composite samples in East Basin of LLB Lake - 2020